Smyan1909/Project-CM2013/techreports/EOG.md

 ### Continuous wavelet transform
 Tao (2023) remarks that the relevant elements of EOG are non-periodic, hence wavelet analysis is preferable to Fourier transform-based methods.

+### Eye blinks
+Eye blinks are a visual (time domain) feature, and in terms of feature input/presentation to the ML algorithm it probably makes most sense to treat them either as binary feature (blinks present/not present) or a numerical feature (e.g. blink count per epoch).
+The second option is obviously more demanding and might not be worth the additional effort to implement.